inspircd/docs/docs/3/modules/flashpolicyd.md

 ## The "flashpolicyd" Module

+!!! warning ""
+    This module has been removed in the next major version of InspIRCd.

+    Adobe Flash has been EOL since the end of 2020 and is not supported by modern browsers so you no longer need to provide support for it on your network.

 ### Description

 This module allows connection policies to be served to IRC clients that use Adobe Flash.